 The proposed tool can help reduce the time required to analyze the microbiological parameters of raw milk.
 This, in turn, will allow timely measures to be taken to preserve product quality, prevent the spread of infections and protect public health.

-The sensor's operation was tested on 14 raw milk samples of different concentrations.
+The sensor's operation was tested on 14 raw milk samples of varying concentrations.
 The number and types of bacteria were determined by plating on Petri dishes.
 This showed that the accuracy of the sensor's assessment of the number of microorganisms is 83%.

-The authors of the project hope that the development will help dairy producers to more effectively assess the quality of milk.
+The authors of the project hope that the development will help dairy producers more effectively assess the quality of milk.

 Earlier www1.ru reported that Russian scientists will start searching for enzymes to break down plastic in the Arctic.